Coko-Foundation/ketty/docs/docs/getInvolved/04-Localising Ketty's Interface.md

 To contibute a new langauge:

 1. First, get in touch with the Ketty team to make sure the language translation you'd like to add isn't already in progress.
-2. Download the **Standardised Enlish (UK)** file from the Admin interface of your Ketty instance or from the source code [here](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/blob/main/config/languages/en.json?ref_type=heads).
+2. Download the **Standardised English (UK)** file from the Admin interface of your Ketty instance or from the source code [here](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/blob/main/config/languages/en-GB.json).
 3. Name the file with the language code from [this list](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
 4. If it's necessary to distinguish the region, then append the region code from [this list](https://www.iso.org/obp/ui/#search).
 5. Translate the file following the guidelines above.